Confidential Legal Memorandum

 The Metropolitan Opera House:

-How Live Nation's monopoly power is destroying a Philadelphia treasure — and the 20-year vision that revitalized North Broad Street
+How Live Nation's monopoly power is destroying a Philadelphia treasure we spent 20 years building — and why the fight to reclaim it matters

 March 2026